Member Assistance Program

 What to expect from MAP counseling

-The Member Assistance Program (EAP) is a counseling and referral service designed to help with your personal, job or family problems.
+The Member Assistance Program (MAP) is a counseling and referral service designed to help with personal, job, or family problems.
 It is staffed by a team of qualified, licensed mental health professionals employed at Capitol Region Medical Center.
 It is free, voluntary and confidential.

 The decision to begin counseling is an important one.
 Clients report both a greater level of comfort and more favorable results when they understand what to expect from the counseling process.
 After discussing the concerns that led you to counseling, you and your MAP counselor will decide what services are appropriate and develop a plan of action to meet your goals.